jose-da-s/jasper-server-os/jasperserver/README.md

 js-ant.bat deploy-webapp-ce
 ```

->After successful build the JasperReports server will be deployed as a **jasperserver** WAR file to the specified Application Server (_appServerDir_ location).
+>After successful build the Jasper Server OS will be deployed as a **jasperserver** WAR file to the specified Application Server (_appServerDir_ location).
 In our case it will be _/opt/tomcat/webapps/jasperserver_

 ### Starting instance
-To start JasperReports Server:
+To start Jasper Server OS:
 - For **Tomcat** execute `<path-to-tomcat>/bin/startup.sh` (or `startup.bat` if you are on Windows)
 - For **JBoss** execute `<path-to-jboss>/bin/standalone.sh` (or `standalone.bat` for Windows)
 - Open Browser and navigate to `http://localhost:8080/jasperserver`
-- Log into JasperReports Server as jasperadmin:
+- Log into Jasper Server OS as jasperadmin:
     - User ID: jasperadmin
     - Password: jasperadmin

 ### Other build commands
 There is no need to execute full-build commands all the time.
 The Buildomatic contains many simplified ant tasks, most common of them are: